-Туре Measure Outcome Absolute Each year, 75 percent of all tested students enrolled in at least their second year will perform at proficiency on the New York State examination.
-Achieved Comparative Each year, the percent of all tested students enrolled in at least their second year and performing at proficiency on the state exam will be greater than that of all students in the same tested grades in the local school district.
-N/A
+Type Measure Outcome Each year, 75 percent of all tested students enrolled in at Absolute least their second year will perform at proficiency on the New Achieved York State examination.
+Each year, the percent of all tested students enrolled in at Comparative least their second year and performing at proficiency on the N/A Comparative state exam will be greater than that of all students in the IN/A same tested grades in the school district of comparison.